 - On your computer, sign in to Google.

-- On the top right, select your profile image or initial.
+- Go to the top right, select your profile image or initial.

 - On the menu, choose Add account.

-- On the menu, select the account you’d like to use.
+- Select the account you'd like to use.

 Which Browsers Does PushEngage Support For Web Push?